neysay/technicolor_test/README.md

 #### Initialize the database
 First set the database engine (PostgreSQL, MySQL, etc..) in your settings files; `technicolor_test/settings.py`.
 Of course, remember to install necessary database driver for your engine.
 Then define your credentials as well.
-Time to finish it up:
+Time to finish it up: (If you do not set a db manually sqlite will be used and a db generated for you)

     $python manage.py makemigrations
     $python manage.py migrate